State's Attorney (film): Plot

 Meanwhile, June has returned to her old friends in the Powers mob at a bar.
 Unfortunately, she walks outside just in time to see Powers murder a man in cold blood.
 She turns and walks quickly away.
 Powers catches up with her and threatens to kill her unless June keeps her mouth shut.
 She agrees but an off-stage policeman overhears her agreement and jails her as a material witness.

-An Italian tenor, Mario (Albert Conti), confronts Cardigan as he is sobering up, saying he wants to marry Lillian.
+An Italian tenor, Mario, confronts Cardigan as he is sobering up, saying he wants to marry Lillian.
 Breathing a sigh of relief, Cardigan says he will annul his marriage.
 Later, Cardigan interviews the material witness and finds it's June (who refuses to return to him, thinking he has betrayed his values so he can become Governor).
 She adamantly maintains she did not see the murder so he releases her as a witness.

 At Powers' trial, the defense springs June as a surprise witness, forcing her to admit that she could see the killer but didn't see the murder and didn't recognize Powers.
 Shocking his assistants, Cardigan decides not to cross-examine her.
 Powers laughs heartily, stopping Cardigan in his tracks.
 The Attorney General then withdraws his waiver, whispering "that laugh is going to cost you your neck" to Powers and promptly badgers and confuses June so that she blurts out an identification of Powers as the killer.

 Begging the court's indulgence, Cardigan abruptly announces that his assistants will handle the rest of the case.
 He then confesses that he had been sent to reform school—with Powers—for burglary and will therefore not run for governor, returning to his defense attorney status immediately.
 (Powers had threatened to blackmail him if Cardigan prosecuted him.)
 Outside, June congratulates him for his courage and for choosing his values over his ambition.
 They embrace and leave hand in hand.